 To determine eligibility, all students interested in any financial aid program must complete a form each academic year called the FAFSA (Free Application for Federal Student Aid) available online at http://www.fafsa.ed.gov.

 In addition to the FAFSA, students complete forms for the school.
 Click here to view the Wright Institute FINANCIAL AID FORMS and instructions.

 Direct Unsubsidized Loans:

-The current interest rate is fixed at 5.41% and starts accruing from the time the loan is disbursed.
-You can choose to pay the interest while you are in school or let it to accrue and be capitalized.
+The interest starts accruing from the time the loan is disbursed.
+You can choose to pay the interest while you are in school or let it accrue and be capitalized.
 Capitalizing the interest will increase the amount you have to repay.

 Direct Graduate PLUS Loan:

 In addition to the Unsubsidized Loan, the Department of Education offers a Direct Federal Graduate PLUS loan.
 This loan can be borrowed to cover additional educational and living expenses.